 Safeguards and procedures protecting health information, and limiting access to those records, must be put in place and acted upon by any entity covered under HIPAA.

 Violations of HIPAA can be reported three ways.
-You could file a complaint with your health insurance, care provider, or with the U.S. government.
+You could file a complaint with your health insurance, care provider, or with the United States Government.

 Not all entities are required to follow the act.
-Many schools, state agencies, law enforcement agencies, municipal offices, employers, life insurers, and workers compensation carriers are not mandated by HIPAA.
+Many schools, state agencies, law enforcement agencies, municipal office, employers, life insurers, and workers compensation carriers are not mandated by HIPAA.